-- Where children display sexualised behaviours, the behaviours will be considered in accordance with the children's developmental understanding, age and impact on the alleged victim.
+Where children display sexualised behaviours, the behaviours will be considered in accordance with the children's developmental understanding, age and impact on the alleged victim.
 Tools such as Brook Traffic Light Tool may be used to assist in determining whether the behaviour is developmental or a cause for concern.
-This will assist in ensuring the child/ren receive the right support at the right time either via an Early Help response or referral to Children's Social Care. - Ramridge Primary School follow Keeping Children Safe in Education Guidance (DfE, 2022) when responding to such issues alongside local interagency procedures and the Harmful Sexual Behaviours strategy.
+This will assist in ensuring the child/ren receive the right support at the right time either via an Early Help response or referral to Children's Social Care.

+- St Augustine's Academy follow Keeping Children Safe in Education Guidance (DfE, 2022) when responding to such issues alongside local interagency procedures and the Harmful Sexual Behaviours strategy.
 This includes responding to any reports in a child-centred manner and undertaking an immediate risk and needs assessment in relation to the victim, the alleged perpetrator and other children. - We will seek specialist advice, guidance and assessment and will work with partner agencies in relation to management of information and what should be shared with staff, parents and carers. - All staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim will never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
-Nor will a victim ever be made to feel ashamed for making a report. - In all cases of child on child abuse the school will consider the vulnerability of all children including those alleged to have caused the harm and those alleged to be victims and provide a safeguarding response consistent with the Luton Effective Support Framework.
-Consideration will be given to violence in young people's relationships. - Where necessary, the school's Behaviour and Child on Child Abuse policy will be invoked, and any sanctions applied will be consistent with these procedures. - Where issues indicate that a criminal offence may have been committed, a report will be made to Bedfordshire Police.
+Nor will a victim ever be made to feel ashamed for making a report. - In all cases of child on child abuse the school will consider the vulnerability of all children including those alleged to have caused the harm and those alleged to be victims and provide a safeguarding response consistent with the Central Bedfordshire Thresholds Framework.
+Consideration will be given to violence in young people's relationships. - Where issues indicate that a criminal offence may have been committed, a report will be made to Bedfordshire Police.